aiforensics/ttgo-docs/docs/intro.md

 # Intro

-`TikTokGo` dataset is accessible in two ways:
+The `TikTokGo` dataset is accessible in two ways:
 * by downloading the CSV
-* by accessing to the database
+* by accessing the database

 ## CSV

-* You can get a CSV by interacting with the map, or directly by querying our APIs.
+* You can get a CSV by interacting with the map or directly by querying our APIs.
 * A description of our API interactions is at the [API version 1 post](/docs/api-version-1).

 ## Database access